 You've got a line-up of really strong candidates for that open position on your team.
 How can you be sure you pick the best person for the role?
 A bad hire will cost you time and wasted effort, and worse, could destabilise an already high-performing team.

 Behavioural-based interviews allow hiring managers to assess a candidate’s performance as a result of questions that delve into detail about their past experiences, for example, how they have handled tricky situations or difficult people.
-(And if you're a candidate, here are five interview mistakes you should never make).
+(And if you're searching for a job, here are the most common interview questions in Singapore).